Learn Sustainable Gardening Practices and How to Use Native Plants in Home Landscapes

 Native plants have many benefits for the home landscape and the broader community.
 They are adapted to local climate, soil and other environmental factors.
 Because they evolved with other native species, some perform unique roles in local ecosystems.
 Native plant gardens use less water and no fertilizer or pesticide.
 They are a valuable resource for hundreds of wild pollinator species, and they support local food webs and biodiversity as well as migratory animals, including rare and threatened species.

 Arboretum, UW–Madison and other area experts will lead workshops suitable for a variety of gardens and home environments, from small urban yards to rural acreage.
-Session options will cover native garden design (Evelyn Howell, professor, landscape architecture, UW–Madison), native shrubs and trees (David Stevens, Longenecker Horticultural Gardens curator), citizen science in your yard (Jessica Ross, Arboretum citizen science coordinator), garden planting and maintenance (Susan Carpenter, Arboretum native plant gardener), native plants for birds (Mariette Nowak, author), native plant identification (Catherine Woodward, faculty associate, botany, UW–Madison), hardscaping to enhance gardens and manage water (Sean Pratt, landscape designer, Ganshert Nursery and Landscapes LLC), understanding ecology through art (Nancy Aten, landscape architect, and Dan Collins, program manager and restoration consultant, Landscapes of Place), and a tour of the Arboretum’s Wisconsin Native Plant Garden.
+Session options will cover native garden design (Evelyn Howell, professor, landscape architecture, UW–Madison), native shrubs and trees (David Stevens, Longenecker Horticultural Gardens curator, UW Arboretum), citizen science in your yard (Jessica Ross, USDA researcher), garden planting and management (Susan Carpenter, native plant garden curator, UW Arboretum), garden pollinators (Skye Harnsberger and Jade Kochanski, entomology doctoral students, UW–Madison), rain gardens (Gail Epping Overholt, education program manager, UW Arboretum), native plant identification (Kevin Doyle, botanist, Wisconsin Department of Natural Resources), jumping worm impacts and management (Brad Herrick, ecologist and research program manager, UW Arboretum), and a tour of the Arboretum’s Wisconsin Native Plant Garden.